coffee-software-show/2025-11-22-bootiful-spring-ws/README.md

 * we'll need to customize this interceptor and the `WSSConfig` that it will depend on, so these are left as `abstract` methods.
 * we want Spring Security to _not_ lock down requests to the SOAP handler, which is mounted, again, at `/ws`.
 The reason, again, is because we can't rely on transport-level security like HTTP BASIC, so the request needs to reach the Spring WS `MessageDispatcherServlet` where the message can be read, routed to WSS4J and ultimately passed to our Spring Security integration code to handle the challenge.
 * so we'll disable CSRF, and permit all requests to the `spring.webservices.path`.

+## usernames and passwords

-* let's now look our first integration, this time using usernames and passwords.
+* let's now look at our first integration, this time using usernames and passwords.
+* on the service-side, introduce the following changes.

 ```java